zship/amd-cli/doc/amd-whatrequires.1.md

   amd-normalize(1) for a more general solution.

 * -R, --recursive, --no-recursive:
-  Trace the full dependency graph of each <module> given in <pool>, including every unique module as part of the pool.
+  Trace the full dependency graph of each <module> given in <pool>, concatenating every dependency back into the pool.

 * --resolve, --no-resolve:
   Convert each dependency name to an absolute file path.
 See amd-resolve(1) for